headzoo/surf/README.md

 (with a nifty user agent builder), submitting forms, DOM selection and traversal via jQuery style CSS selectors, scraping assets like images, stylesheets, and other features.

-**NOTE: DEVELOPMENT ON THIS PROJECT IS VERY SLOW!**
-I'm accepting pull requests and fixing bugs at a snail's pace right now.
-Partially because Surf has taken a backseat to projects which are more important to me, and the way Go handles vendoring makes me hesitant to make changes.
-Development will pick up again when I have more free time.

-Work has started on v2.0 on the [v2 branch](https://github.com/headzoo/surf/tree/v2).

 * [Installation](#installation)
 * [General Usage](#quick-start)
 * [Documentation](#documentation)